 Top tip: Use the hashtag #journorequest and you’ll get PRs and experts who are available for comment coming to you.
 This can save you time.

-- If working on web copy, look at competitors (and then try to do something different)
+- look at competitor content and then try to do something different

 - Stats and surveys from reliable sources.